RushingLab/FANR6750/README.md

+**Note that this website is an archived version from the Fall 2023 semester**

 # Welcome to FANR6750: Experimental Methods in Forestry and Natural Resources Research

 This is the unofficial course website for the FALL 2023 offering of **FANR6750: Experimental Methods in Forestry and Natural Resources Research** at the University of Georgia.
 The "official" course website (for students enrolled in the course) is on eLC.